Frequently Asked Questions (FAQs)

 15. Does A Foreign Corporation Have Obligations Other Than NRS 80.190 In Order To Transact Business In Nevada?

-The statement just include the name of the corporation, the name and title of the corporate officer submitting the statement, the mailing or street address of the corporation’s principal office, and the mailing or street address of the corporation’s office in Nevada, it one exists.
+The statement just includes the name of the corporation, the name and title of the corporate officer submitting the statement, the mailing or street address of the corporation’s principal office, and the mailing or street address of the corporation’s office in Nevada, it exists.

 We recommend using Nevada Legal Press.
 Their fee is $30.00 and includes publishing your Annual Statement in two issues of their newspaper and a Certification of Publication for your records.

 16. And finally, Why Should You Choose Nevada Discount Registered Agent, Inc. As The Registered Agent For Your Business?

 We have devoted an entire page to answering this question.
 Please click the link above or visit our Contact Us page.